-Hermie's Imagination is our latest addition to the Peak Audax calendar.
-It was inspired by Herman the dachshund's love of cycling, and his servant acknowledging that 200km randonnees were likely a thing of the past whilst carrying a 6.5kg passenger in a rucksack.
+This ride was inspired by Herman the dachshund's love of cycling, and his servant acknowledging that 200km randonnees were likely a thing of the past whilst carrying a 6.5kg (now over 7kg!!) passenger in a rucksack.
+The ride counts towards the

 British Cycle Quest

-checkpoints.
-You have plenty of time for a leisurely ride, but we'd like to see you back before it goes dark (about 6 o'clock).
+checkpoints. ou have plenty of time for a leisurely ride, but we'd like to see you back before it goes dark (about 6 o'clock).

 Our first control at Nether Alderley.